How to Manage Your Dog’s Hip Dysplasia

 Stem Cells have the ability to develop into one of many different types of cells, including skin, muscle, nerve, bone, tendon or ligament cells, and then replace cells that are damaged or dead.

 Stem Cell Therapy, containing millions of these cells, renews and repairs tissues in the area affected by hip dysplasia.
-This is still a new treatment option for dysplasia, but many success cases have been witnessed, and in the near future, many more case studies will come.
+This is still a relatively new treatment option for dysplasia, but many success cases have been witnessed, and in the near future, many more case studies will come.

 There are also some things that can help in managing canine hip dysplasia condition, such as a proper diet and moderate exercise: